The-Xecute/Xecute-WiFi/README.md

 # Overview
-**OneShot-Extended** performs the [Pixie Dust attack](https://forums.kali.org/showthread.php?24286-WPS-Pixie-Dust-Attack-Offline-WPS-Attack) without the requirement of monitor mode.
+**Xecute-WiFi** performs the [Pixie Dust attack](https://forums.kali.org/showthread.php?24286-WPS-Pixie-Dust-Attack-Offline-WPS-Attack) without the requirement of monitor mode.

-This is an improved version of the original OneShot
+This is an improved version of the original Xecute-WiFi

-## Advantages over original OneShot
+## Advantages over original Xecute-WiFi
  - Highlighting of a vulnerable WPS version (1.0) in the scanner
  - Ability to save the AP right into the Network Manager of your system
  - Ability to do a WPS Null/blank pin attack